Junk removal cost guide: What affects pricing and how to save

 DIY junk hauling is another option if you want to handle junk removal yourself.
 While it can save money upfront, there are still several costs and a lot of effort to consider.

-In addition to the rental and landfill fees, you’ll also spend money on gas and exert a lot of time and physical effort.
+In addition to the truck rental and landfill fees, you’ll also spend money on fuel, your time, and physical effort, which can add significantly to the total cost.

 The major trade-off of DIY hauling versus hiring professional junk removers is convenience versus labor.
 Doing it yourself can sometimes be cheaper for small or manageable loads, but it’s physically demanding and time-consuming.
 On the other hand, hiring professionals costs more but saves you the heavy lifting, time, and hassle.
 Plus, they typically know how to properly dispose of all kinds of junk, including items that might otherwise bring you unexpected disposal fees.